angx-system/angeliax/SCHEMA.md

 - **Multiple base stewards.** Not yet resolved whether a base can support multiple stewards, each writing to and managing the same base.
 Autobase may handle this technically.
 For now, a base is a single keypair.
 To be resolved with developers.
 - **Custody Log.** Not yet defined.
 Proposed: a log recording when ultimate accountability for a keypair changes hands (ownership transfer, not routine staffing) — outgoing party, incoming party, timestamp, signed by whoever currently holds the keypair.
 Distinct from Base Retirement's Successor Base ID: Custody Log preserves the same base identity and history under new control; retirement ends the base entirely and only optionally points to a different one.
 To be resolved in a future schema pass.
-- **Query scope.** Local query returns results from the base's own collection.
-Federated query extends through the partner chain.
-Manual traversal moves base by base.
-To be resolved with developers.
+- **Query scope.** Proposed default: queries are federated across the partner chain automatically — a query at any base reaches every base it's connected to, directly and transitively, in one action.
+Local-only (restricted to a single base's own collection) is a narrowing option, not the default.
+This matches existing practice already shown in the walkthroughs (Fatima's "pythium" query reaches across the partner chain without a separate step per base).
+Exact mechanics — how deep the traversal goes, how results are aggregated — to be resolved with developers.
 - **Partner replication strategy.** Full replication, sparse on demand, or per-partner choice.
 To be resolved with developers.
 - **Initialize Base trigger synchronization.** Client detects two added entries from two distinct verified bases pointing to nodes owned by this keypair.
 How this count synchronizes across devices when confirmations arrive independently — to be resolved with developers.
 - **Node curation discovery.** Unresolved whether a steward can see which